Louay Chanko

 Louay Chanko (لؤي شنكو; born 29 November 1979) is a professional football coach and former player.

 Born in Sweden, Chanko represented Sweden internationally as a midfielder, before switching allegiance to Syria.
 After his playing career, Chanko has worked as a coach.

 International career

 In 2008, he was called up to Syria national team to play against a local league club.
 He received first cap for Syria at 2010 FIFA World Cup qualification against Kuwait on 8 June 2008.
-Earlier the same the year Chanko played for the Swedish national team in a friendly against Costa Rica.
+Earlier the same the year Chanko played for the Sweden national team in a friendly against Costa Rica.

 Chanko was selected to Valeriu Tiţa's 23-man final squad for the AFC Asian Cup 2011 in Qatar.
 He came as a substitute in the third group game against Jordan, replacing Ali Diab in the 63rd minute.